The Land of the Silver Apples

-The title refers to the "silver apples of the moon" associated with the land of faerie in W. B. Yeats' poem "The Song of Wandering Angus".
+The title refers to the "silver apples of the moon" associated with the land of faerie in W. B. Yeats' poem "The Song of Wandering Aengus".
 The book received the Emperor Norton Award (2007).

 Plot summary

 Jack and his companions take Lucy to a shrine where the demons she is believed to harbor may be cast out, but things go badly wrong.
 Lucy is abducted by the Lady of the Lake and Jack must follow her underground to the lands of the hobgoblins and elves.
 He meets Thorgil again and, with her and a new friend, Pega, must face tests beyond anything they can imagine.
 They must learn to see through the enchantments of the elves (who are the fallen angels) and to face still darker powers in the underworld.